StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 echo "$substring"
 ```

+---

-**Explanation**: Parameter expansion provides a simpler and more efficient method for extracting substrings.
+**Explanation**: Parameter expansion offers a more direct and efficient way to extract substrings compared to using external tools like `sed`.

 ////
 //// tab | Removing a Suffix